During our Cultural Awareness Training, we focus on Where Culture Is.

 Conclusion

 We can see in this example that there are two levels of Cultural Differences.
-One at the observable, visible level, but, maybe more important, at a deeper, motivational level too.
+One at the observable, visible level, but, maybe more critical, at a deeper, motivational level too.

-Not only do we eat different things in different cultures, but also the deeper motivation why we eat different is culturally driven.
+Not only do we eat different things in different cultures, but also the deeper motivation for why we eat differently is culturally driven.

 What are your examples?
 Please share them by describing them here below.